documentcloud/documentcloud/app/views/help/index.markdown

   * [Publish documents][] by embedding them on your web site.
   * [Walk through a guided tour][] of the workspace.

-If you're just looking to get started, try our [guided tour][], or take a look at [what other reporters are doing with DocumentCloud][].

 ## Finding Your Way Around the Workspace